 What’s coming?

-Currently, Databricks creates all new notebooks in the “Databricks source format” by default.
-In December 2024, the new default notebook format will be IPYNB (.ipynb).
-This new default can be changed by the user in the workspace user Settings pane if they prefer the Databricks source format.
+Currently, Databricks creates all new notebooks in the “Databricks source format” by default, which captures only code.
+In January 2025, the new default notebook format will be IPYNB (.ipynb), which also captures the notebook environment, visualization definitions, and notebook widgets.
+This new default can be changed in the workspace user Settings pane.
+For more details on notebook formats, see Notebook formats.

 Workspace files will be enabled for all Databricks workspaces on Feb 1, 2025

 Databricks will enable workspace files for all Databricks workspaces on February 1, 2025.
 This change unblocks workspace users from using new workspace file features.
-After February 1, 2025, you won’t be able to disable workspace files using the enableWorkspaceFilesystem property with the Databricks PATCH workspace-conf/setstatus REST API.
+After February 1, 2025, you won’t be able to disable workspace files using the enableWorkspaceFilesystem property with the Databricks REST API for enabling and disabling workspace features.
 For more details on workspace files, see What are workspace files?.

 Tables are shared with history by default in Delta Sharing